eau-claire-energy-cooperative/snmp-to-icinga/README.md

         warning: {{ payload | int == 2 }}
         critical: {{ payload | int == 3 }}
 ```

+Matching of OIDs can also include wildcard characters such that `iso.3.6.1.*` would match `iso.3.6.1.2` or `iso.3.6.1.5.2`.
+This is generally useful in cases where something like a switch interface may have a unique OID for each but you want to capture messages for any interface.
+Keep in mind that the traps are tested from the top down so use caution that that OIDs don't match in multiple places - only the first match will be used.

 The configuration file will be validated at runtime to make sure it is valid.
 You can confirm this manually by adding the `--validate` flag.